 I work as a researcher at the Lazaridis School of Business and Economics, where I am a founding member of the Women, Entrepreneurs, Innovators and Regional Ecosystem Development (WEiRED) research project, funded by the Social Sciences and Humanities Research Council in 2017.
-This project is led by Josephine McMurray, assistant professor in Business Technology Management.
+This project is led by Josephine McMurray, associate professor in Business Technology Management.
 The WEiRED project aims to advance knowledge on women and innovation and foster the role of women, as both innovators and entrepreneurs, in regional innovation ecosystems.

 I studied business and then completed a PhD in Social Psychology in Barcelona, where I was introduced to myriad theories and developed my skills on qualitative research.
 Early in my research career I saw that organizations were trying to “adjust” for a female workforce, with all the pros and cons that this different treatment entails for women.
 That was surprising for me.

 Soon I understood that the reason for these special programs is not maternity but the social role that women are expected to play in our society.
 Women are supposed to take care of the family, to raise the children, to educate them, to feed them... and a long list of other tasks.

 Social expectations are what load women with stigmas, stereotypes, forms of discrimination such as the “glass ceiling,” the “concrete ceiling,” the “glass cliff,” the gender wage gap… and ultimately, all sort of barriers to prevent women from staying and advancing their career in an organization.
 Since I came to this insight, I have been exploring women entrepreneurs as an expression of women’s leadership.
 Therefore, I think that WEiRED project fits my obsession for improving women’s participation in business.